ultra x covid-19 new registration policy

 As of 19th March 2020, any new entrant to an Ultra X event will be offered a full refund (deposit and remaining balance) if the race gets cancelled or postponed due to Coronavirus.

-Furthermore, if you are located in a country where travel complications due to Coronavirus would make it impossible for you to get to the start line (eg there are travel bans on your nationality), or if you would face a mandatory quarantine on return to your country of origin, you can request a refund right up until one week before the race start date.
+Furthermore, if you are located in a country where travel complications due to Coronavirus would make it impossible for you to get to the start line (eg there are travel bans on your country of residence or you have recently contracted Coronavirus), or if you would face a mandatory quarantine on return to your country of residence, you can request a refund right up until one week before the race start date.
 We will refund your entry fee in full, even if the race goes ahead as planned without you.
-This new policy will remain in place and apply to anyone who registers until 18th September 2020.

 So, for those of you looking at races but unsure of what will happen in one, two, or five months time, you are taking no chances by registering with us.
 Fire away!